 From Sacred Mountain, head north.
 Hit “the weight” by the band and listen to it as you ride.
 It’s a great song.
 Turn at hwy 16o and ride through Monument valley at dusk if you time it right.
 In the movie, that road ends up at Wupatki, but in real life it’s doesn’t.
 You’re probably not riding a hard tail chopper, so keep going until you hit Farmington New Mexico and crash for the night.
 Drink beer, laugh, do whatever.
 At this point you’re well into your easy rider trip.

 If you want to be hardcore and drop off the hippie, you’ll have to swing a bit wide and head into the Malibu hills in California and look for a commune.
 Mulholland to be exact.
 Good luck finding one.
-Dennis Hopper wanted to film at the New Buffalo Commune, but Wavy Gravy and his people weren’t into it, so the re-created the commune in Malibu.
+Dennis Hopper wanted to film at the New Buffalo Commune, but Wavy Gravy and his people weren’t into it, so the re-created the commune in the hills of Malibu.
 Look for Dan Haggerty.
 If you don’t know what I’m talking about, then you haven’t watched the movie Easy rider and you’re a pussy.
 Put your Mike’s Hard lemonade down, Turn your bike around, and head back to LA.
 Go eat sushi and buy yourself a Vespa.

 Head into Taos.
 There’s several scenes in Taos, including the scene where they head into the commune, as well as the location where they shot the inside jail scenes.
 I’m not sure of the jail location.
 The opening scene where they bought the drugs in the truck at the cantina was shot here as well (not in Mexico).
 Lots of Easy Rider in Taos.

 From Taos, head into Las Vegas New Mexico.
 You’ll see the jail if you’re looking.
 Parade without a license here, because thats where that scene was shot.
 The outside of the jail, and the spot where Jack Nicholson (George) took his first drink of the day was here as well.